NeumimTo/TownyCivs/README.md

 For documentation check default config of cactus_farm.conf its all explained in comments

  - Region processing is done in an asychronous thread
- - Unlike civs TownyColonies wont load any addition chunks when distributing region production
+ - Unlike civs Townycivs wont load any addition chunks when distributing region production

 **Alphabuilds are not suitable for production env.**